Call Us @ +91 9830366923

 Till the mid of 19th century, Bhutan was not accessible from the rest of the world.
 However today Bhutan is accessible through both road and air and has made limited modernization and development.
 Bhutan is one of the safest countries to travel in the world where environmental protection and cultural preservation is seen as priority over economics.

 The best way to reach Bhutan is by air.
 The only international airport in Bhutan is in Paro and it is called Paro International Airport.
 It is around 7 kms from the city.
-It has connecting flights from various cities such as Mumbai and Guwahati.
-Direct flights to Bhutan can be found from Kolkata, Bagdogra International Airport and Delhi.
-Bhutan’s national carrier is Druk Air and Bhutan Airlines.
-Druk Air operates regular flights from Paro to Kolkata, Delhi, Dhaka, Kathmandu and Bangkok.
+Direct flights to Bhutan are available from Kolkata, Bagdogra, Guwahati and Delhi.
+Connecting flights from cities such as Bangalore, Mumbai and Chennai is easily available.
+Bhutan’s has two airlines, Druk Air and Bhutan Airlines and operates flights from Paro airport to Kolkata, Delhi, Guwahati, Dhaka, Kathmandu and Bangkok.

 Travelling to Bhutan by car is a popular way to reach Bhutan especially for those people who love going on road trips.
-India has three border points - Jaigaon – Phuentsholing Border, Gelephu and Samdrup Jongkhar.
-Phuentsholing is the more preferred option for those trying to reach Bhutan by road.
+There are three border points - Jaigaon – Phuentsholing Border, Gelephu and Samdrup Jongkhar.
+Phuentsholing only have immigration facilities for tourists trying to reach Bhutan by road.
 It is around 170 kms from Bagdogra in West Bengal.
 It is easily accessible and you can even halt here before you head on towards Bhutan.

 Bhutan does not have a train network.
-From India visitors can reach stations like Siliguri(New Jalpaiguri), Hasimara, New Alipurduar etc. and then take a taxi or bus to reach Bhutan.
-Hasimara is only 17 kms away from Phuentsholing.
+From India tourists can reach rail heads like Siliguri(NJP), Hasimara, New Alipurduar, etc. and then avail taxi or bus to reach Bhutan.
+Hasimara Station is only 17 kms from Phuentsholing.